dotnext/training/README.md

 ### DevOps GeekWeek

-This is a 5-day class that the team offers to interested parties at EMC and partners going in depth on mondern cloud native practices (Agile, DevOps, CI/CD), platforms (Docker, Cloud Foundry), etc.
+This is a 5-day class that the team offers to interested parties at EMC and partners going in depth on modern cloud native practices (Agile, DevOps, CI/CD), platforms (Docker, Cloud Foundry), etc.

 ### Workshops